TOKYO ELECTRON/ADR (OTCMKTS:TOELY) Updates FY 2020 Earnings Guidance

 TOKYO ELECTRON/ADR (OTCMKTS:TOELY) issued an update on its FY 2020 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $9.34-9.34 for the period.
 The company issued revenue guidance of $10.12-10.12 billion.

-Separately, Zacks Investment Research upgraded shares of Vistra Energy from a hold rating to a buy rating and set a $25.00 price target on the stock in a research note on Saturday, July 13th.
+Separately, Zacks Investment Research raised Vistra Energy from a hold rating to a buy rating and set a $25.00 price objective on the stock in a report on Saturday, July 13th.

 Tokyo Electron Limited, together with its subsidiaries, develops, manufactures, distributes, and sells semiconductor and flat panel display (FPD) production equipment in Japan, North America, Europe, South Korea, Taiwan, China, and internationally.
 The company's Semiconductor Production Equipment segment offers coaters/developers, plasma etch systems, and single wafer deposition systems and cleaning systems used in wafer processing; wafer probers used in wafer testing process; and electrochemical deposition systems and wafer bonders/debonders used in packaging processes.